PointConvFormer: Revenge of the Point-based Convolution: Experiments

+Scene flow is the 3D displacement vector between each surface in two consecutive frames.
+As a fundamental tool for low-level understanding of the world, scene flow can be used in many 3D applications.
+Traditionally, scene flow was estimated directly from RGB data~\cite{huguet2007variational,menze2015object,vogel20153d}.
+However, with the recent development of 3D sensors such as LiDAR and 3D deep learning techniques, there is increasing interest on directly estimating scene flow from 3D point clouds~\cite{liu2019flownet3d,gu2019hplflownet,wu2020pointpwc,puy2020flot,wei2021pv}.
+In this work, we adopt PointConvFormer into the PointPWC-Net~\cite{wu2020pointpwc}, which utilizes a coarse-to-fine framework for scene flow estimation, by replacing the PointConv in the feature pyramid layers with the PointConvFormer and keeping the rest of the structure the same as the original version of PointPWC-Net..

-From Table~\ref{tab:sceneflow_results}, we can see that our proposed PCFPWC-Net outperforms previous methods in almost all the evaluation metrics.
-Comparing with PointPWC-Net~\cite{wu2020pointpwc}, our PCFPWC-Net achieves around 10\% improvement in EPE3D and EPE2D on the FlyingThings3D, around 10\% in Acc3DS and Acc2D.
+We name the new network \textit{`PCFPWC-Net'} where PCF stands for PointConvFormer.
+To train the PCFPWC-Net we follow the training pipeline in~\cite{wu2020pointpwc}.
+For a fair comparison, we use the same dataset configurations, hyper-parameters and training pipelines used in~\cite{wu2020pointpwc}.
+Please check supplementary for more details.
+From Table~\ref{tab:sceneflow_results}, we can see that PCFPWC-Net outperforms previous methods in almost all the evaluation metrics.
+Comparing with PointPWC-Net~\cite{wu2020pointpwc}, our PCFPWC-Net achieves around 10\% improvement in all metrics.
 On the KITTI dataset, our PCFPWC-Net also shows strong result for scene flow estimation by improving the EPE3D by more than $30\% (0.0694 \mapsto 0.0479)$ over PointPWC-Net~\cite{wu2020pointpwc}).
-Fig.~\ref{fig:sceneflow_visualization} illustrates the qualitative results of PCFPWC-Net for both FlyingThings3D and KITTI dataset.
+The qualitative results can be found in supplementary.